 Description

-Ah, Yellowstone National Park, the national park that started it all, is the third most visited national park in America.
-Yellowstone is an absolutely spectacular and magical national park.
+Ah, Yellowstone National Park, the national park that started it all.
 A landscape dotted with otherworldly thermal works, bison holdouts from a time when they ruled the prairie, a thriving wolf population, and an encapsulation of the great American West.

-Yellowstone is the Disneyland of national parks, complete with food courts, souvenir shops, resort villages, and more.
-Street traffic (and we’re not talking “bison jams”) due to the sheer number of cars entering the park has become a real issue here.
-As a result, and despite its stunning beauty, we recommend visiting in the off-season for the best experience.
+Yellowstone is also the Disneyland of national parks, complete with food courts, souvenir shops, and resort villages.
+Street traffic (and we’re not talking bison jams) has become a real issue here.
+Despite the park’s beauty, we recommend visiting in the off-season for the best experience.

 Best Time to Visit

-The best time to visit Yellowstone is during the shoulder season when visitation is down.
-We like September when crowds are reduced, and some fall foliage is popping throughout the park.
+The best time to visit Yellowstone is the shoulder season.
+We like September, when crowds thin out and fall color starts popping throughout the park.
 Check out our guide to visiting Yellowstone in the fall.

 Best Things to Do